ESMValGroup/ESMValCore/doc/develop/fixing_data.rst

 ESMValCore also allows for some departures with compliance (see :ref:`cmor_check_strictness`).
 Beyond that situation, some datasets (either model or observations) contain (known) errors that would normally prevent them from being processed.
 The issues can be in the metadata describing the dataset and/or in the actual data.
 Typical examples of such errors are missing or wrong attributes (e.g. attribute ''units'' says 1e-9 but data are actually in 1e-6), missing or mislabeled coordinates (e.g. ''lev'' instead of ''plev'' or missing coordinate bounds like ''lat_bnds'') or problems with the actual data (e.g. cloud liquid water only instead of sum of liquid + ice as specified by the CMIP data request).

 As an extreme case, some others data sources simply are not NetCDF files and must go through other data load function.

 The ESMValCore can apply on the fly fixes to such datasets when issues can be fixed automatically.
 This is implemented for a set of `Natively supported non-CMIP datasets`_.
 The following provide details on how to design such fixes.

 .. note::

   **CMORizer scripts**.
-Support for many observational and reanalysis datasets is also possible through a priori reformating by :ref:`CMORizer scripts in the ESMValTool <esmvaltool:new-dataset>`, which are rather relevant for datasets of small volume
+Support for many observational and reanalysis datasets is also possible through a priori reformatting by :ref:`CMORizer scripts in the ESMValTool <esmvaltool:new-dataset>`, which are rather relevant for datasets of small volume

 .. _fix_structure:

 Fix structure
 =============